Thank you for visiting the THAILAND HP Store

 This device is an add-on, and it supplements storage, providing extra space for files that no longer fit on your internal drive.
 If you’re a power PC user, or if you’ve just had your computer for a long time, your internal hard drive is bound to run out of storage space.

 All those documents and pictures and software that you’ve been accumulating over the years will eventually take up too much of your hard drive space.
-An external drive is an additional storage space where you can store your files to free up important space for your internal drive.
+An external hard disk is an additional storage space where you can store your files to free up important space for your internal drive.

 External hard drives are available in varying storage capacities, but all can be connected to a computer either by USB, eSATA, FireWire, or wirelessly through Bluetooth.

-An external drive can provide more benefits than you might imagine, and isn’t only useful when your internal drive is full.
+An external hard disk drive can provide more benefits than you might imagine, and isn’t only useful when your internal drive is full.
 You can also use an external hard drive to:

 The HDD came first, and it’s the standard hard drive that’s used in most desktop computers.
 There’s a real disk in an HDD; what’s called a “platter” in computer terms.
 There’s also a needle.
 The whole thing looks like a vinyl record player, except that there are actually layers of disks underneath the top, visible one.